-Utah Code Annotated 10- a-4 3 (2) (1) (iii) led tires the City to choose at least three from a list of 23 days, A product of moderate-income howing at the Next file year.
-South Weber clooses the following:
+Utah Code Annotated 10-9a-403 (2) (b) (iii) requires the City to choose at least three from a list of 23 ways, A through W, in which it can and will pursue the encouragement of moderate-income housing in the next five years.
+South Weber chooses the following:

-(B) Demonstrate investment in the rehabilitation or expansion of infrastructure that facilitates the construction of moderate income housing.
+(B) Demonstrate investment in the rehabilitation or expansion of infrastructure that facilitates the construction of moderate-income housing.